 - Epidural steroid injections

 However, if chronic discogenic back pain persists despite weeks or months of conservative treatment, surgery may become an option.
 Rather than undergoing highly invasive traditional open back surgery, tens of thousands of patients have found relief at Laser Spine Institute.
 Our surgeons perform minimally invasive, outpatient procedures that can help you find meaningful relief from back pain.
-Contact LSI to learn more or for a free review of an MRI or CT scan.
+Contact Laser Spine Institute to learn more or for a free review of an MRI or CT scan.